>> Click here for PDF

 Since 1960, formally known as the Elk Creek Soil Conservation District, the Glenn County Resource Conservation District (RCD) has engaged farmers, ranchers and the community in protecting our resources through a variety of educational and outreach programs.
 The RCD is organized under the California Public Resources Code, Division 9, a Special District of the State, and is led by a seven-member, volunteer Board of Directors appointed by the Glenn County Board of Supervisors.
 The RCD is a dynamic not-for-profit entity, with staff who implements the Board of Director’s Annual Plan and Long Range Plan to address resource concerns and opportunities.
 The RCD’s Mission is “To promote a sustainable, economically healthy county through services and management of natural resources while maintaining a desirable environment and addressing local resource issues and opportunities in a timely manner”.
 To achieve this mission, the RCD has a variety of projects through grants, contracts and special enterprise projects.
 The RCD works closely with private landowners and land managers, the community, schools, local, state and federal agencies, and is very much partnership focused.

-The RCD is currently accepting applications for a Civil Engineering Technician position.
-The position is a full-time, Non-Exempt temporary position which is contingent upon available funding.
+The RCD is currently accepting applications for an Agricultural Engineer Technician position.
+The position is a full-time, Non-Exempt position which is contingent upon available funding as all RCD positions.

 This position will be based at the USDA Service Center/Glenn County RCD, 132 North Enright Avenue, Suite C in Willows, California 95988.
 However, may work with neighboring USDA Service Center/Natural Resources Conservation Service (NRCS) offices in Butte, Colusa, and Tehama Counties.
 The primary area served is in the heart of the Sacramento Valley, Northern California.